prushton2/scb/readme.md

 I will implement help.
 In the meantime:

 # init
-Initializes the build tool, creating config.json.
+Initializes the build tool, creating the file scb.
 Add this to your gitignore yourself.

 # file
 Command for adding/removing files to the tool.